-If the compulsory sequence is skated completely out of phrase, it will be called no higher than "Level Base".
+If the compulsory sequence is skated completely out of phrase, it will be reduced one level.
 For example, the skater begins step 1 on beat 3 of a bar in a dance with 4/4 timing.

 Pattern Dance music MUST HAVE clear rhythm (patterned recurrence of required beat) from the beginning to the end of the required steps, otherwise it will be called "No level".